Hawaii Travel Tips

 Honolulu’s location makes it especially ideal as a central hub for day trips and expeditions into the heart of the island.

-While it’s great to have a rental car for at least a couple days of your trip (there’s so much to see on Oahu!), plenty of our couples manage without one when staying in Waikiki.
-Taxis, Ubers, and buses are plentiful, and there’s always something to do in walking distance.
+While it’s great to have a rental car for at least a few days of your trip (there’s so much to see on Oahu!), plenty of our couples manage without one when staying in Waikiki.
+Taxis, Ubers, and buses are plentiful, and there’s always something to do within walking distance.

 Where to Stay Outside of Waikiki